bitcoin-api/bitcoin-api-full-stack/MENTIONS.md

 3. AWS has very high security standards which means very high security for your cryptocurrencies and other data. 🛡💂🏼‍♂️

-Keep in mind, since this is open source, other solutions are always welcome too for the cloud infrastructure.✌️
+Keep in mind, since this is open source, other solutions for the cloud infrastructure are always welcome too.✌️

 ----